Donald-Watts/Ontos-AI/README.md

 ## Ontos AI-XRC

-A private, symbolic+semantic AI OS that learns and runs your workflows faster than you can explain them.

 Local-first.
 Containerized.
 Model-agnostic.
 Built to kill workflow chaos and not to farm your data.

 ## Read this first